-Earlier this month, we talked about the steps any high school student should take before applying to a drama or musical theater college program.
-This week, we’re exploring how to prep for auditions once you’ve applied.
+Recently we talked about the steps any high school student should take before applying to a drama or musical theater college program.
+This week, we’re exploring the next step of the process: how to prep for auditions once you’ve applied.

 First things first: You are in control of every aspect of this process, including your performance in the room.
 We need to say that again: You are in control of every aspect of this process, including your performance in the room.
 Got it?